 1. KPMG Increased cost of utilities review

-In October 2013 the Office for Recreation and Sport (ORS) engaged KPMG to review the impact higher utility costs are having on the sustainability of sport and recreation clubs and associations.
+In October 2013 the Office for Recreation, Sport and Racing (ORSR) engaged KPMG to review the impact higher utility costs are having on the sustainability of sport and recreation clubs and associations.

 The purpose of the KMPG study was to:

 KPMG submitted their final report to ORSR in February 2014.

 Since then ORSR has completed a number of strategies that aim to help organisations manage their utilities more efficiently.
 They include:

 More information and links to these resources can be found below.

 2. STARCLUB Sustainable Clubs

-The Office for Recreation and Sport has developed STARCLUB ‘Sustainable Clubs’ to educate your club / association on more efficient utility management practices.
+The Office for Recreation, Sport and Racing has developed STARCLUB ‘Sustainable Clubs’ to educate your club / association on more efficient utility management practices.
 Sustainable Clubs is the sixth section of the STARCLUB Club Development Program and is classified as an ‘EXTRA’ section.
 Sustainable Clubs is entirely voluntary and does not form part of the STARCLUB assessment process.

 Sustainable Clubs directs users to helpful resources, templates, websites and tips to help reduce your club / associations utility usage.
 The tool is aimed at clubs / associations who:

 Register and log on to STARCLUB to see how Sustainable Clubs can help you.